cbfrance/christopherbfrance.com/content/posts/2010/3/recent-meedan-press.md

 The Guardian also as wrote a <a href="http://www.guardian.co.uk/technology/blog/2010/feb/22/meedan-machine-translation-mt">blog post</a> mentioning our Arabic-English <a href="http://blog.meedan.net/2009/11/07/meedan-releases-the-world’s-first-open-access-arabicenglish-translation-memory/">Open Translation Memory</a>.
 I appreciated this one because it at least mentioned our desire to move to WWL (away from a proprietary IBM backend which we have been loaned):

-<blockquote>Meedan's data -- its 'translation memory' of over 3m words -- is available to other translators.
+<blockquote>Meedan's data Ñ its 'translation memory' of over 3m words Ñ is available to other translators.
 Weyman says: "the translations that are done with the Transbrowser are part of our agreement with IBM that makes sure all those translations are open source."
 This isn't true of some other web-based translation services, which are open access but not open source data services.
 The 'translation memory' is important because having a corpus of texts in two languages allows you to apply statistical techniques to improve a translation engine.
 </blockquote>